hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 builds a strongly consistent layer inside Hazelcast Jet which can be used for distributed coordination use cases, such as distributed locking and synchronization.
-The CP subsystem is based on a full RAFT implementation and requires a minimum of 3 nodes to run (though it can be run with a single node in _unsafe_ mode).
+The CP subsystem is based on a full RAFT implementation and requires a minimum of 3 nodes to run and needs to be explicitly enabled (though it can be run with a single node in _unsafe_ mode).

 The currently supported primitives are: